-The Constabulary has adopted an Information

-Management Strategy which has the

-principal objectives of ensuring that

-information is managed
+The Constabulary has adopted an Information Management Strategy which has the principal objectives of ensuring that information is managed

-- within a framework for identifying, considering and owning information and information risk. - consistently across the organisation.

-- to support policing objectives by providing reliable information at the point of need. - in compliance with relevant legislation concerning the handling and use of data.
-In particular data will only be collected or held for either 'lawful policing purposes' as defined by the Management of Police Information (MOPI) Code of Practice (2005) or to support administrative functions. - Providing guidance to personnel on the correct use of data, sharing it lawfully and protecting it from compromise.
+- within a framework for identifying, considering and owning information and information risk. - consistently across the organisation. - to support policing objectives by providing reliable information at the point of need. - in compliance with relevant legislation concerning the handling and use of data.
+For example General Data Protection Regulations.
+In particular data will only be collected or held for either 'lawful policing purposes' as defined by the Management of Police Information (MOPI) Code of Practice (2005) or to support administrative functions.

+Providing guidance to personnel on the correct use of data, sharing it lawfully and protecting it from compromise.